Using "clickers" in the classroom

 - What about using iPhones or other 'smartphones' instead of a clicker?

 TurningTechnologies does offer software that runs on iPhones, Blackberries, and any laptop or mobile phone with a web browser.
 We are continuing to watch this option develop, but we haven't adopted it yet because of some concerns, including:

 - Not all mobile phone carriers provide strong signal coverage in some Penn classrooms

 - AirPennNet may not have enough wireless 'leases' in some buildings to allow every student in a large lecture hall to connect at the same time.

 - Concerns about giving students an 'excuse' to be using a mobile phone during class

 - If you want to learn to use PowerPoint, you can attend a free PowerPoint workshop in the Weigle Information Commons

-- If PowerPoint is not typically used in your field, or you would rather use a different application to project your questions, you can use the TurningPoint Anywhere software, which can also be downloaded at no cost
+- If PowerPoint is not typically used in your field, or you would rather use a different application to project your questions, you can use the Anywhere Polling, which is part of the regular software.